ro6ley/bootcamp-week1/README.md

-# Andela Cohort XVII Bootcamp Week 1
+# Andela Cohort XVIII Bootcamp Week 1

 My solutions to the Andela Bootcamp week one challenges